shotgunsoftware/python-api/README.md

 # Flow Production Tracking Python API

 Flow Production Tracking provides a simple Python-based API for accessing Flow Production Tracking and integrating with other tools.
-This is the official API that is maintained by Flow Production Tracking Software (https://knowledge.autodesk.com/contact-support)
+This is the official API that is maintained by Autodesk (https://knowledge.autodesk.com/contact-support)

 The latest version can always be found at http://github.com/shotgunsoftware/python-api